Wells Fargo: History

 In 2015, Wells Fargo Rail acquired GE Capital Rail Services and merged in with First Union Rail.
 In late 2015, Wells Fargo acquired three GE units focused on business loans equipment financing.
 In March 2017, Wells Fargo announced a plan to offer smartphone-based transactions with mobile wallets including Wells Fargo Wallet, Android Pay and Samsung Pay.
 In June 2018, Wells Fargo sold all 52 of its physical bank branch locations in Indiana, Michigan, and Ohio to Flagstar Bank.

 In September 2018, Wells Fargo announced it would cut 26,450 jobs by 2020 to reduce costs by $4 billion.
 In March 2019, CEO Tim Sloan resigned amidst the Wells Fargo account fraud scandal and former general counsel C. Allen Parker became interim CEO.
 In July 2019, Principal Financial Group acquired the company's Institutional Retirement & Trust business.
 On September 27, 2019, Charles Scharf was announced as the firm's new CEO.
 In 2020, the company sold its student loan portfolio.
 In May 2021, the company sold its Canadian Direct Equipment Finance business to Toronto-Dominion Bank.

 In 2021, the company sold its asset management division, Wells Fargo Asset Management (WFAM) to private equity firms GTCR and Reverence Capital Partners for $2.1 billion.
 WFAM had $603 billion in assets under management as of December 31, 2020, of which 33% was invested in money market funds.
 WFAM was rebranded as Allspring Global Investments.

+In December 2023, Wells Fargo became the first major U.S. bank with a unionized branch, when employees at an Albuquerque, New Mexico branched voted to join the Communications Workers of America's Wells Fargo Workers United (WFWU).
+As of 2026, less than 30 of the bank's 4,000 branches have unionized, about 0.1% of the bank’s workforce.

 On September 23, 2024, Wells Fargo launched a $1.6 billion delayed-draw term loan to support Tempur Sealy International's acquisition of Mattress Firm Group.

-In December 2024, Wells Fargo announced that it would be selling it decades-long San Francisco headquarters building to downsize its footprint in San Francisco by moving to another building nearby.
+In December 2024, Wells Fargo announced that it would be selling its decades-long San Francisco headquarters building to downsize its footprint in San Francisco by moving to another building nearby.
 The move was interpreted by bankers as a sign of the financial industry drifting away from San Francisco and California.

 In June 2025, Wells Fargo hired a senior banker from Citigroup to lead its activism defense practice, as corporations find it difficult to build out business units to help clients facing pressure from activist investors.
 In July 2025, Wells Fargo announced that it sought to end its partnership with Bilt Rewards ahead of schedule, a venture that initially began in 2022.
 Wells Fargo was losing as much as $10 million per month according to The Wall Street Journal.
 The partnership was initially set to end in 2029.